paultraf/makestaticsite/README.md

 * Deep search for orphaned Web assets, later retrieved in further runs of Wget
 * Suitable for batch processes, allowing operations to be scaled up so that any or all of the sites are updated in one process.
 * Support for HTTP basic authentication and/or CMS login (experimental, only tested with WordPress)
 * Partial support for sites archived by the [Wayback Machine](https://web.archive.org/)
+* Basic support for generating WARC files (and also content indexes).
 * Runtime settings include verbosity (amount of information) for terminal output and logging to file
 * Option of a downloadable copy of the entire site (ZIP file) for offline use
 * Local and remote (server) deployment options, including rsync over ssh and [Netlify](https://netlify.com).